KieferSheldon/fabric-darkmode/README.md

 This project is a fork of [Dark Reader](https://github.com/darkreader/darkreader), an open-source MIT-licensed browser extension.
 All credit for the core functionality goes to the Dark Reader team.

+## Features

+- **Notebooks Support**: Dark mode that mimics VS Code's notebook dark theme for a consistent experience
+- **Reports Optimization**: Optimized for Power BI and Fabric reports (with caveats - see below)
+- **Easy Toggle**: Use the extension icon to quickly enable/disable dark mode as needed
+- **Persistent Settings**: Your preferences are saved across sessions

+### ⚠️ Report Rendering Notes

+Some reports may display styling issues when dark mode is enabled, particularly in:
+- Complex visualizations
+- Custom formatted reports
+- Certain report elements

+This is normal and expected.
+Simply **toggle the extension off** using the icon when viewing reports that don't render well in dark mode.
+You can re-enable it when navigating back to other Fabric components.

 ## Installation

 1. Download or clone this repository